Can You Stream With Wifi?

-Wifi is intended for lightweight use on phones and tablets, not as an effective alternative for running a fixed Ethernet connection.
-If you are too far away from your modem to run cable and want to use a wireless connection it’s recommended that you reduce your stream from 1080 to 720p to minimize the effect of lag spikes.
+While it is possible to stream on Wifi it is not an effective alternative for running a fixed Ethernet connection.
+Wifi is intended for lightweight internet use on phones and tablets.
+If you use a wireless connection it’s recommended that you reduce your stream from 1080 to 720p to minimize the effect of lag spikes.

 It takes a lot of bandwidth to stream a game, so make sure you have the bandwidth necessary to meet your needs.

 We recommend using an ethernet cable, if at all possible.
 It is the only way to ensure that you won’t have issues streaming, and you can typically broadcast at a much higher quality.
 If you must use WIFI for whatever reason, here are a few tips to minimize issues on your stream.
 Make sure that your computer is close enough to the router so that you have a full WIFI signal.

 How to Improve Your Wi-Fi Setup For Streaming